Mutesa-Cedric/react-swift-reveal/library/README.md

 # React-swiftReveal

-React-swiftReveal is a React component library and animation framework for animating elements as they enter the viewport.
+React-swiftReveal is a React component library and animation framework for animating elements as they enter the viewport. you can learn more about the library [here(documention)](https://react-swift-reveal.vercel.app/)

 ## Installation